-NASA / JHU-APL / ASU / CARNEGIE INSTITUTION OF WASHINGTON / SCIENCE PHOTO LIBRARY NASA / JHU-APL / ASU / CARNEGIE INSTITUTION OF WASHINGTON / SCIENCE PHOTO LIBRARY
+NASA / JHU-APL / CARNEGIE INSTITUTION OF WASHINGTON / SCIENCE PHOTO LIBRARY NASA / JHU-APL / CARNEGIE INSTITUTION OF WASHINGTON / SCIENCE PHOTO LIBRARY

-Craters on Mercury.
-False-colour MESSENGER image of the cratered surface of the planet Mercury, showing the Caloris impact crater (orange, centre).
-Mercury is the closest planet to the Sun and the smallest in the solar system.
-Its diameter (4880 kilometres) is less than half that of Earth.
-The MESSENGER (Mercury Surface, Space Environment, Geochemistry and Ranging) spacecraft was launched in August 2004.
-After flybys of Earth, Venus and Mercury, it will enter orbit around Mercury in 2011 to study the surface.
-Image obtained during the January 2008 Mercury flyby, the first for over 30 years.
+Mercury.
+MESSENGER image of the cratered surface of the planet Mercury.
+The closest planet to the Sun, Mercury is a rocky world covered with meteorite impact craters.
+Its diameter (4880 kilometres) is less than half that of Earth and it has a surface area that is about the same as that of the Atlantic Ocean.
+The MESSENGER (Mercury Surface, Space Environment, Geochemistry and Ranging) spacecraft was launched from Earth in August 2004.
+After a series of flybys of Earth, Venus and Mercury, to slow the spacecraft down, it will enter orbit around Mercury in March 2011 on a year-long mission to map and study the surface.
+This image was obtained during the January 2008 flyby of Mercury, the first for over 30 years.

 Model release not required.
 Property release not required.